 Oklahoma State University

 Tuition per credit hour: $825

 This degree is ideal for those individuals working in healthcare who wish to move into management or executive positions, but unlike many programs in the field, previous healthcare experience is not required.
 On-site courses in Tulsa are offered as well as distance learning opportunities, so that the degree can be completed in class or fully online with no difference in curriculum.
-In total, the degree consists of 32 total hours with a creative component or thesis including six hours of general graduate level electives.
-Core requirements include coursework in leadership, research and evaluation methods, and legal issues.
-You can then select the electives that best meet your needs.
+In total, the degree consists of 32 total hours.
+Core requirements include coursework in some of the following areas: